 This essay by Brittany McLoughlin is another example of how specific detail makes an essay come alive.
 Her thesis is the last sentence in the introduction.
 Her body paragraphs all begin with topic sentences.
 Notice how she comes back to her original image of the butterflies in the conclusion, but she isn’t just repeating what she already said: she is expanding upon it. https://saintsmhcc-my.sharepoint.com/:b:/g/personal/monteveg_mhcc_edu/EcpacGGkDj1ArJZXo7-ltZ0BCxu3WMIsJqnEoyKLxJiY2A?e=OoGOW7

 This last essay by Angela Godfrey is another great example of organization and detail.
 Her concluding paragraph is especially good.
 Like all the other writers, Angela went over and over her essay–first on her own, then in a peer editing group, then again on her own–until she was confident it had no grammar or usage errors. https://saintsmhcc-my.sharepoint.com/:b:/g/personal/monteveg_mhcc_edu/Ec05SQKpiRJIjmHM-L6NMCABvZx9gpTRpBLIQYGDa7ZE0w?e=oDKP07

 When you log in to an essay, consider printing it out.
 Why?

 - Some sites limit the number of times you can access materials on their site before they require you to subscribe.
 Often a subscription is free, but sometimes it is not.
 If you log in to check out an essay, then log in again later to read it, then log in again to check something, you may find the site won’t let you back in.

-- Also, it’s always better to read print copies and take notes on the document as you read rather than to try to remember what you thought about the reading.
+- But more importantly, understanding and retention are both increased when readers make notes on a document rather than to try to remember what they thought about the reading.